nielsenjared/nielsenjared.github.io/content/blog/learn-fast-make-things/index.md

 #### Average Is Over

-TODO
+Ubiquitous computing and automation create a "skill polarization", in which the middle ground disappears and jobs are now divided between high- and low-skilled categories.
+Moving into, or even staying in, the high-skilled category requires constant learning and specialization.

 #### Tuition is Too High

-TODO
+Somewhat related to the above, a polarization occurred with higher education: the cost of tuition increased, but the skills required to succeed in today's economy decreased.
+A college degree is no longer a guarantee.

 #### New Frontiers in Learning

-TODO

-“For those who know how to use technology wisely, it is the easiest time in history to teach yourself something new.”
+Anyone, anywhere, can learn almost anything using resources that are freely available online.
+According to Young, "...for those who know how to use technology wisely, it is the easiest time in history to teach yourself something new.”

 ### Ultralearning for Personal Growth